365smart/GrizzFinancial/README.md

 - Perform CRUD operations on their personal expenses
 - See graphical display of their spendings
-- pick a budget and see their remaining balance and total money spent
+- Pick a budget and see their remaining balance and total money spent
 - update their budget as they see fit
 - Automatic updating for their remaining balance when updating the budget or when adding/updating/deleting expenses
 - Export their expenses to a pdf file that gets downloaded to their computer